peach-lucien/otter/docs/03_results.md

 The accuracy difference is not significant (paired Wilcoxon p = 0.36), so the two are level there.
 Across the seven capability axes compared, OTTER leads on six and is level on the seventh.
-The two are complementary instruments, region-level phenotype transfer against calibrated whole-brain correspondence.
+The two are complementary.
+TransBrain transfers phenotypes at region level, and OTTER provides calibrated whole-brain correspondence.

 ## 5 · Limits of connectivity reconstruction